sgibson91/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the project on GitHub.
 These are mostly guidelines, not rules.
-Use your best judgement and feel free to propose changes to this document in a Pull Request.
+Use your best judgment and feel free to propose changes to this document in a Pull Request.

 **Table of Contents:**